 To accomplish this, the ERSG program uses subject matter experts, guest speakers, and colloquia capable of addressing economic, political and security issues related to European and Russian institutions, governments, trends and processes.
 A primary focus of the group has been on establishing and developing a curriculum of elective courses focusing on the region.
 Currently, there are a number of regional courses addressing the history, economics and politics of the region, including coverage of NATO and the European Union.
 Over the past year, the ERSG has sponsored lectures from nationally-renowned experts on Russia, NATO, and the European Union.
 It has taken a leading role in NATO's Partnership for Peace Program to improve the Professional Military Education of Azerbaijan.
-Forthcoming initiatives of the ERSG include the development of a cooperative relationship with the Russian Naval War College (Kuznetsov Academy) in St. Petersburg.
 The ERSG is the principal vehicle through which the Naval War College's special partnership with the U.S. European Command is implemented, providing academic and analytical support for the theater combatant commander.